What is it?

 - An object marked by a scent that our dog likes,

-- Other objects with neutral odours,
+- Other objects with neutral scents,

-Description and evolution
+Description and progression

-Step 1: we choose a quiet room of the house (in which he feels comfortable).
-We start by getting our dog interested in the sock with our odour.
-After kneading the sock in our hands for 4 to 5 seconds (if it is too long, our dog may get impatient and abandon us with our sock), we put it on the floor, in front of our dog.
-As soon as he is interested in it (looks at it, approaches it, sniffs it, touches it muzzle or paw, takes it in his mouth,…), we give him a reward.
-We start again until our dog is interested in the sock systematically, and in the most committed way (each dog will naturally propose a marking: to touch with the paw, look at it and bark or take it in the mouth).
-If we want that our dog marks the target in a specific way (for example by barking), we will teach him this behavior during specific play sessions.
+Step 1: Let’s settle down in a quiet room in the house (in which he feels comfortable).
+Let’s start by getting our dog interested in the sock that bears our scent.
+After having kneaded the sock in our hands for 4 to 5 seconds (if it takes too long, our dog may become impatient and leave us with our sock), we put it on the floor, in front of our dog.
+As soon as he is interested in it (looks at it, approaches it, sniffs it, touches it with his muzzle or paw, takes it in the mouth,…), he receives a reward.
+We start again until our dog is systematically interested in the sock, and in the most committed way (each dog will naturally offer a mark: touching it with his paw, staring at it while barking or picking it up, for example).
+If we want our dog to mark his find in a specific way (for example by barking), we will teach him this behaviour during specific play sessions.

 Video: 2 socks in the bathroom

-Video: spices in glasses for Diana
+Video: Spices in glasses for Diana

 Video: 2 socks in the garden